sashinthanew/sakwa-fullstack/README.md

 Challenges & What I Learned

-*(fill in 2–4 sentences — e.g. designing RBAC from scratch, integrating an AI model into a MERN-style stack, handling reporting/export logic, real-world requirements gathering from a business with no prior digital system)*
+designing RBAC from scratch, integrating an AI model into a MERN-style stack, handling reporting/export logic, real-world requirements gathering from a business with no prior digital system)*